caitlynkdang/caitlynkdang.github.io/content/books.md

    > Everyone on earth, they'd tell us, was carrying around an unseen history, and that alone deserved some tolerance.

-5. Educated by Tara Westover <br>#memoir #education | :star::star::star::star::star:
+5. Educated by Tara Westover <br> #memoir #education | :star::star::star::star::star:

-  > Curiosity is a luxury reserved for the financially secure.
+   > Curiosity is a luxury reserved for the financially secure